TzlilTabib/R_course_final_assignment/README.md

   <img src="./figure_3.png" width="500" />
 <img src="./figure_2.png" width="500" />

 2. Preprocessing from raw to filtered data, filtering outliers and unnecessary variables (n (outliers) = 3).
+Outliers were defined as particiapnts who rated their support in more than half of the posts of any stimulus type (> 9) in an oppposite manner of what was expected based on their political affiliation.
+For example, a right-wing participant who rated 10 pro-right with a support score of < 3.

 # Statistical analyses (סעיפים ג1-ג4)
 ## Descriptive statistics
 Summarizing participants mean age (and SD) after filtering by gender and political affiliation.